nithishvarma8432/chatapp/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

+Update Firestore database Rules to:

+rules_version = '2';

+service cloud.firestore {
+  match /databases/{database}/documents {
+    // This rule applies only to the 'messages' collection match /messages/{messageId} {
+      // Allow read and write if the user is authenticated allow read, write: if request.auth != null;
+    }

+    // Other collections or documents remain locked match /{document=**} {
+      allow read, write: if false;
+    }
+  }
+}